versionone/api-docs-staging/src/markdown-pages/bulk/execute_Scope_AssignMemberWithRole_list/json.md

-## Execute Operation Scope.AssignMemberWithRole for list of Members by OID Token
+## Execute Scope.AssignMemberWithRole operation for list of Members

 Demonstrates how to use a single command to assign multiple Members to a Scope along with Scope-specific roles each Member will have for the target Scope.